farom57/IPARCOS/README.md

 ## Installing IPARCOS

 - ~~From Google Play:~~
-  - Not yet available
+  - Coming soon!
 - From the .apk file:
   - Allow apps from unknown sources in the Android settings (Settings → Security → Unknown sources)
-  - ~~Download and install the latest release from the GitHub project page~~ Coming soon!
+  - Download and install the latest release from the GitHub project page

 ## Usage